turn/camino/README.md

 		.build();
 	Config config = new ConfigBuilder().from(uri).build();
 	Camino camino = new Camino(config, env);
-	List<PageMetrics> pageMetricsList = camino.getPageMetrics();
+	List<PathMetrics> pathMetricsList = camino.getPathMetrics();

+Note that file system is required in order to build an Env object.
+The builder will throw an exception if it is not supplied.
+By default time zone is the local time zone.
+If no executor service is supplied, then Camino creates a temporary one each time getPathMetrics() is called.

-Note that file system and executor service are required in order to build an Env object.
-Standard caveats of external services apply, such as for example if you create the executor service you have to shut it down.
+Standard caveats of external services apply, such as for example if you create and supply the executor service you have to shut it down.

 Also, ConfigBuilder provides programmatic ways to add properties, paths, metrics, and iterators.